dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“Literature can remind us that not all life is already written down: there are still so many stories to be told.” - Colum McCann
+“You can viddy that everything in this wicked world counts.
+You can pony that one thing always leads to another.
+Right right right.” - Anthony Burgess
 </i>
 </blockquote>